p71-23/Leetcode/usage instruction.md

 The problems are categorized into three folders: Easy, Medium, and Hard.
 Each folder contains individual files named with the problem number and name format: "ProblemNumber_ProblemName".

 The file content begins with a "#" followed by the problem's description and examples.
-It is then followed by the code, comments, and the thought process for the solutions.
+It is then followed by the code, comments, and the thought process for the solutions.You can use the search bar in the upper right corner to find specific problem numbers or descriptions to query the corresponding solution process.

 A new branch is created each week named "weekN_20xx/xx", indicating the week number and specific dates of the exercise.The changes are merged into the main branch and synchronized with the local repository on Sundays.